Mohyoo/Gemini-Py-CLI/README.md

 ## Features
 * Made primarily for low-spec or slow internet users, including myself (Not yet perfect, but in progress).
 * Worked even with a dead connection (< 15 kb/s); Yeah! but with only short messages (< 100 characters).
-* I respect privacy (because I'm a user like you too), thus I don't hold or manipulate any personal data, even with error log (which can be turned OFF), the program removes file paths and keeps only what is absolutely needed.
+* I respect privacy (because I'm a user like you too), thus I don't hold or manipulate any personal data, even with error log (which can be turned OFF), the program removes file paths and user prompts, keeping only what is absolutely needed.
 * History can be saved locally in many forms, even if the program crashes:
 	+ Automatically, save chat history to a json file.
 	+ Automatically, save prompt history to a text file.